Ralph H. Scott

 Ralph Henderson Scott (December 12, 1903 – April 2, 1989) was an American politician and businessman.

 Early life

-Ralph Scott was born on December 12, 1903 near Haw River, North Carolina, United States to Robert Walter Scott and Elizabeth Jessie Hughes Scott.
-He was the 11th of 14 children.
+Ralph Scott was born on December 12, 1903, near Haw River, North Carolina, United States to Robert Walter Scott and Elizabeth Jessie Hughes Scott.
+He was the 11th of 14 children, and a younger brother of NC Governor Kerr Scott.
 In his youth Scott worked on his father's farm and participated in The Corn Club, a predecessor to 4-H.

-Scott attended North Carolina State College.
+Scott attended North Carolina State College (now NC State University).
 In 1923 he acted as captain of the college's cross country team, which won the state championship.
 When later asked by a journalist why he participated in the sport, he said, "I heard you got better food if you got to the training table.
 That was the only reason I went out."
 He graduated in 1924.
 He married Hazeleene Tate the following year and had three children with her.

 Business career

 In 1927 Scott created Melville Dairy, a milk delivery business based out of a small building on his brother Henry's farm.
 For the first few years he acted as his company's sole deliveryman while his wife managed its finances.
 He worked seven days a week, using a Ford Model A to pick up milk from farmers in the mornings before parking in downtown Burlington to make his deliveries on foot.
 He moved his business to a modern building in Burlington in 1935.
 In 1967 he sold Melville Dairy to Guilford Dairy, a company cofounded by his brother W. Kerr Scott.
 He also created a company that manufactured plastic containers and processed aerosol cream, and he served on the boards of directors of an insurance firm, a savings and loan association, and a textile mill.
 In his later life he turned over management of the plastic and aerosol cream company to two of his sons.